MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-compute-add-scalesets.md

 ---

-# Make Virtual machine scale sets available in Azure Stack
+# Make virtual machine scale sets available in Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 Virtual machine scale sets are an Azure Stack compute resource.
-You can use them to deploy and manage a set of identical virtual machines.
-With all virtual machines configured in the same way, scale sets do not require pre-provisioning of virtual machines.
+You can use them to deploy and manage a set of identical virtual machines (VMs).
+With all VMs configured in the same way, scale sets don't require pre-provisioning of VMs.
 It's easier to build large-scale services that target big compute, big data, and containerized workloads.

-This article guides you through the process of making scale sets available in the Azure Stack marketplace.
+This article guides you through the process of making scale sets available in Azure Stack Marketplace.
 After you complete this procedure, your users can add virtual machine scale sets to their subscriptions.

 Virtual machine scale sets on Azure Stack are similar to virtual machine scale sets on Azure.
 For more information, see the following videos:

 * [Mark Russinovich talks Azure scale sets](https://channel9.msdn.com/Blogs/Regular-IT-Guy/Mark-Russinovich-Talks-Azure-Scale-Sets/)
 * [Virtual Machine scale sets with Guy Bowerman](https://channel9.msdn.com/Shows/Cloud+Cover/Episode-191-Virtual-Machine-Scale-Sets-with-Guy-Bowerman)

-On Azure Stack, virtual machine scale sets do not support auto-scale.
+On Azure Stack, virtual machine scale sets don't support auto-scale.
 You can add more instances to a scale set using Resource Manager templates, CLI, or PowerShell.

 ## Prerequisites

-* **The Marketplace:** Register Azure Stack with global Azure to enable the availability of items in the Marketplace.
+* **Azure Stack Marketplace:** Register Azure Stack with global Azure to enable the availability of items in Azure Stack Marketplace.
 Follow the instructions in [Register Azure Stack with Azure](azure-stack-registration.md).
-* **Operating system image:** Before a virtual machine scale set can be created, you must download the VM images for use in the scale set from the [Azure Stack marketplace](azure-stack-download-azure-marketplace-item.md).
+* **Operating system image:** Before a virtual machine scale set can be created, you must download the VM images for use in the scale set from the [Azure Stack Marketplace](azure-stack-download-azure-marketplace-item.md).
 The images must already be present before a user can create a new scale set.

 ## Use the Azure Stack portal